 Because your donors might not only be in your own country but around the world, we've created international partnerships to provide your international donors with full tax-deductible receipts when they donate to your organization.

 We have international partnerships in the U.S., Canada, U.K., the European Union, and Australia.

 Each international partner has an application process that you're required to complete in order to receive donations through it.
 In general, the process is quick and simple (Canada is an exception to the rule, with a greater-than-usual application process).

 To see what you need to do to qualify to receive tax-deductible donations from each international partnership, go to the International section of your account, or scroll down below.

-United States: no fee
+United States: Free

-United Kingdom: no fee
+United Kingdom: Free

 Each international partner will charge a transaction fee on the donations that it receives on your behalf.
 If you're an organization from Israel, the fees are listed here.
 If your organization is from outside Israel, the transaction fees are listed here.